 Any information relating to the Bonds which is not included in this Prospectus and which is required in order to complete the necessary information in relation to a Tranche of Bonds will be contained in the relevant Final Terms.
-Such information will be contained in the relevant Final Terms unless any of such information constitutes a significant new factor relating to the information contained in this Prospectus in which case such information will be contained in a supplement to this Prospectus or, in connection with the admission of Bonds to the Official List and to trading on the PSM, supplementary listing particulars.
+Such information will be contained in the relevant Final Terms unless any of such information constitutes a significant new factor relating to the information contained in this Prospectus in which case such information will be contained in a supplement to this Prospectus.

 For a Tranche of Bonds which is the subject of Final Terms, those Final Terms will, for the purposes of that Tranche only, supplement this Prospectus and must be read in conjunction with this Prospectus.
-The terms and conditions applicable to any particular Tranche of Bonds which is the subject of Final Terms are the Conditions as supplemented, amended and/or replaced to the extent described in the relevant Final Terms.